KarmaKamikaze/ChatRPG/README.md

 The database used in the connection string should now be up-to-date and ready for use.

+#### Installing pgvector Extension
+To use our vector-based search features, you must install the `pgvector` extension in your PostgreSQL database.

+Follow the instructions on the official [pgvector GitHub page](https://github.com/pgvector/pgvector) to install the extension.

 #### Making changes to the data model

 Internally, EF uses the migration scripts in `/ChatRPG/Data/Migrations/` to create the data model (tables, constraints,